 The five love languages are: Words of Affirmation, Quality Time, Receiving Gifts, Acts of Service, and Physical Touch.

-Each love language exists on a spectrum, and it is possible to learn to “speak” all five love languages.
-It is likely that your primary love language will be connected to how love was expressed in your family of origin.
-Being able to express to your partner how you prefer to be shown love can increase your ability to feel loved and appreciated in your relationship.
-Also, knowing more about the five love languages can help you to notice the ways that your partner is showing their love for you, even if they are not speaking your primary love language.
+Each love language exists on a spectrum, and it is possible to learn all five languages.
+Your primary love language will likely be connected to how love was expressed in your family of origin.
+Telling your partner how you prefer to love can increase your ability to feel loved and appreciated.
+Also, knowing more about the five love languages can help you notice how your partner shows love to you, even if they are not speaking your primary language.